s3698211/Project-ProjectTask-management/ReadMe.md

 		spring.datasource.username=root (replace "root" with your username if you are using a different username) spring.datasource.password=Kingsbury22  (Replace "Kingsbury22" with your password"
 	4. Go to src/main/java/myapp.springstarter, run the file "SpringstarterApplication.java" to run the back end.
+	5.
+After having the back-end running, you can move to next step.

 ### Run the front-end
 	1. Go to the "front-end" folder: